PatilAR/M1_Application_Mess-Management/1_Requirements/README.md

 ## Who
-It can be used by the owner of the mess to update and by the employees to use it freely
+It can be used by the owner of the mess to update  and to use it freely